DaanIdsinga/MscThesis/A) Preparation/3) Forcing/README.md

 1) Download: How to download the forcing datasets;
 2) Processing: How to process the downloaded forcing datasets;
+3) Create forcing files: How to create the forcing files;
-3) Forcing files: Contains the used forcing files.
+4) Forcing files: Contains the used forcing files.

 ## The used forcing datasets